rakhimov/scram/README.rst

 Another option is to use MSYS2_ with Mingw-w64_ or Cygwin_ to build and install SCRAM on Windows.
-Cygwin_ 64bit has been tested to produce binaries on Windows, but currently it is not being tested on regular basis.
+Cygwin_ 64bit has been tested to produce binaries on Windows, but currently it is not being tested on a regular basis.
 The dependencies listed for Linux systems must be installed with Cygwin64.

 MSYS2_ with Mingw-w64_, on the other hand,